 Insurance providers also examine a person’s family history to gauge what kind of cancer is present and gauge how well a person is likely to respond to treatment.

 The spread and stage of cancer also influence acceptance.
-A focused cancer that has not metastasized and which is in early stages may not cause rejection for a life insurance policy.
+A focused cancer that has not metastasized and which is in the early stages may not cause rejection for a life insurance policy.

 Keep in mind, each type of cancer affects policy availability in different ways.